The 7 Best Things to Do in Janakpur, Nepal

 Ganga Sagar is one of the most significant of all the ponds.
 It is said that the water in the Ganga Sagar was brought there from the Ganga River.

-5. Check Out the Mithila Art Paintings
+5. Check out Mithila Art Paintings

 Mithila paintings originate from the Mithila Kingdom (used to be parts of India and Nepal).